ev8/quake2middterm/readme.md

-this mod turns quake 2's deathmatch mode into a invasion/ survival mode.
+This mod turns quake 2's deathmatch into a survival/ invasion game mode

-enemies spawn in waves gradually getting harder. killing enemies gives the players exp that levels up the player. they gain level up points that they can spend upgrading thier abilities.
+bind functions wavestart and upgrade

-pressing g begins the game, players can collect all the items they want before begining.
+wave start begins the game, in twenty seconds enemeies will start spawning, the wave ends when all monsters have been defeated players will then be given a 20 second grace period to gather supplies ,ammo and  health before the next awave begins.

-pressing l brings up the levelup menu use [ ] to navigate the menu and enter to select an option.
+killing monsters grants the player experience points, get enough and you level up. leveling up gives you ability points which you can use to buy upgrades to your basic abilities pressing the upgrade key will bring up a menu with avialable upgrades and cost the top line represents wave number ,monsters left ,player level ,ability points use [ and ] to navigate the menu and enter to select an item, esc closes the menu

-every tenth wave is a boss with really hard enemies and one super powered boss enemy
+unfortunately this mod is hard coded for the map edge,

-the spawning in my mod is unfortunately hard coded for the edge deathmatch map
+credit for the menu code goes to online gaming technologies and the qdevels get credit for thier utility functions